RonyHernandez2000/group-project/readme.md

 # Class Roster Project
-Rony Hernandez
-Wednesday

-Contributed to by Jane Doe, Code Ninja, Rony Hernandez
+Contributed to by  Rony Hernandez